guptanikhil007/hive-testbench/README.md

 nohup sh util_tablegentpch.sh SCALE
 ```

-## Run all the queries
+## 3. Run all the queries
 - `SCALE` **must be the SAME as before or else it can't find the database name!**
 - Add or change your desired `settings.sql` file or path
 - Run the queries!
-Come back later.

 **TPC-DS Benchmark**
 ```